"Our Belize Vacation" - 10% off ALL diving tours!

 * Dives no deeper than 130 feet

-* Has been diving in similar waters and conditions within the last six months
+* Has been diving within the last six months

 * Advanced certification

-* Has been diving in similar waters and conditions within the last six months
+* Has been diving within the last six months

 Regardless of your skill level, you should be in good physical condition and know your limitations.
 If you are uncertain of your own level of expertise for a particular site, ask the advice of a local dive instructor.
 He or she is best qualified to access your abilities based on the site's prevailing dive conditions.
 Ultimately, however, you must decide if you are capable of making a particular dive, a decision that should take into account your level of training, recent experience and physical condition, as well as the conditions at the site.
 Remember that conditions can change at any time, even during a dive.